-The decrease in long term liabilities is the result of the current year payment for bonds payable.
+The decrease in non-current liabilities is the result of the current year principal payment on long-term debt.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.